yiisoft/docs/guide/en/runtime/request.md

 }
 ```

-To check if a header present in the request:
+To check if a header is present in the request:

 ```php
 if ($request->hasHeader('Accept-Encoding')) {